-“Before Quest, we did not have that capability to compare plan performance in one snap-shot.
+“Before Quest Analytics, we did not have that capability to compare plan performance in one snap-shot.
 It was beyond our wildest dreams.
-But now, in addition to seeing how many providers there are in a particular geography, we have insight into the adequacy of other plans in a market.
+Now, in addition to seeing how many providers there are in a particular geography, we have insight into the adequacy of other plans in a market.
 We can say, ‘Well, everyone else can meet that requirement.
 Maybe it’s something about what you have to offer that’s the problem.’”

-“We’re in early days regarding trending, but we’re hoping that over time we’ll get insight into trends that will help us provide advice to the legislature regarding public policy.”
+“We’re hoping that over time we’ll get insight into trends that will help us provide advice to the legislature regarding public policy.”

 “The reason I cherish it is that it’s made us more effective.
 We’re finding more real problems that affect people, especially in the specialty areas.
 We bring adequacy and directory issues to the insurer’s attention and — because of our persuasive power as the regulator — they fix them.